dandi/handbook/docs/64_dandi_archive.md

 # Work In Progress

-## Understanding the concept of the Procfile for Heroku

 This step assumes that you have completed all steps in:
 • [Initialize Vendors](../60_initialize_vendors)
 • [DANDI Infrastructure](../63_dandi_infrastructure)

+## Initial Steps

+### Running terraform apply upon dandi-infrastructure for the first time

+Resources (e.g. the servers and environment ) for DANDI Archive are provisioned upon applying the Terraform definitions in `dandi-infrastructure`, specifically in the [api.tf definition](https://github.com/dandi/dandi-infrastructure/blob/master/terraform/api.tf)
+The resources won't be running anything until your first Heroku `release` upon the Heroku app

+To see how your code would translate into a new `Heroku` release, [see the GitHub actions workflow used by DANDI Archive here](https://github.com/dandi/dandi-archive/blob/master/.github/workflows/backend-production-deploy.yml)

+## Understanding the concept of the Procfile for Heroku

 Heroku initializes compute on servers (known as `dynos` in Heroku land).
 Each `dyno` that you have runs a process.
 Which process, the resources allocated to that process, and how that process is run, is defined in a `Procfile`